ropensci/roweb3/content/blog/2022-04-19-software-review-editorial-challenges/index.md

 When that is not enough, for instance after repeated refusals or nonresponses from potential reviewers, editors can ask for recommendations from other editors on our Slack channel.
 (Some of us are editors for traditional scientific journals, and wish we had such a useful chat with our co-editors there!)

 One challenge in reaching out to reviewers is knowing when to move on after waiting for a response.
-So we've added "If I don't hear from you within a week, I will assume you are unable to review at this time." to our [standard review request template](https://devguide.ropensci.org/reviewrequesttemplate.html).
-This puts everyone is on the same page and provides clarity to editors and potential reviewers.
+So we've added "If I don't hear from you within a week, I will assume you are unable to review at this time" to our [standard review request template](https://devguide.ropensci.org/reviewrequesttemplate.html).
+This puts everyone is on the same page and provides clarity to both editors and potential reviewers.

-Regarding the _onboarding_ of new editors, it is supported by the [reviewer guide](https://devguide.ropensci.org/reviewerguide.html).

 Lastly, when a reviewer drops out of the review process (or can no longer be contacted), the handling editor either recruits a replacement, often a person to which they can ask for a short turnaround (say, another editor!), or the editor acts as a second reviewer.